Safe Staffing Levels

-NHS England has produced guidance to support NHS Trusts in ensuring that the right people, with the right skills, are in the right place at the right time.
-Without safe staffing levels our staff would not be able to provide high quality patient care.
-Safe staffing levels are essential in helping us to provide the care our patients deserve.
+Safe Staffing levels are at the cornerstone of providing high quality patient care.
+NHS England provides guidance to support NHS Trusts in ensuring that the right people, with the right skills, are in the right place at the right time.

 Daily Assessments